rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 set :default_env, { 'NODE_ENV' => 'production' }
 ```
-Finally, since we use Nginx as a reverse proxy to our Rails application, we want to be sure the proper HTTP response headers are added for anything Webpack compiles to `public/packs` to improve cacheability:
+Finally, since we use Nginx as a reverse proxy to our Rails application, we want to be sure the proper HTTP response headers are added for anything Webpack compiles to `public/packs` to improve cacheability.
+So we added "packs" to our Nginx location block for assets, similar to below:

 ```nginx
 server {